Le36/stupid_hack_2023/README.md

 > <i>A Capture the Flag event, or CTF for short, is a gamified exercise designed to test cybersecurity skills.
 The goal of the game, much like in the live-action, outdoor game many of us remember from childhood, is to get the highest score by capturing the most flags.</i> [Security Journey](https://www.securityjourney.com/post/what-is-a-capture-the-flag-ctf-event-and-how-can-it-benefit-developers)

-Follow the traits on our platform and hack yourself to achieve the biggest reward - the ultimatum title of Winner of Stupid hack 2023.
+Follow the traits on our platform and hack your way to achieve the biggest reward - the ultimatum title of Winner of Stupid hack 2023.

 ## Local development